- Who are you?

 Access for all

 OzSecCon is committed to including all people from all backgrounds and walks of life.
-If for some reason, you find yourself in need of financial assistance, OzSecCon may be able to provide you with a discounted or free ticket for the event depending on your situation.
+If for some reason you find yourself unable to afford a ticket to the conference OzSecCon may be able to provide you with a discounted or free ticket for the event depending on your situation.

-If you wish to apply for this, we ask that you submit your information to the following form.
+If you wish to apply for assistance, we ask that you submit an application to our access for all & volunteering program.

 Does OzSecCon have a Code of Conduct?